jaselchauhan/WDI_Project2/README.md

 ## WDI Project Two - sparewall

 >####sparewall is a website which connects people who own spare walls with those who want to paint them.
-It was made for my second project at GA WDI and was built in 5 days.
+It was made for my second project at GA WDI and was built in five days.

 ![Alt text](public/images/readme_pics/sparewall.png)